vacp2p/vac.dev/research-areas.md

 ## Applied ZK

 Applied ZK opens up the door to many new constructs, especially related to privacy.
-This research area includes things like RLN, Unirep and similar novel constructs, but also research and development related to zero-knowledge technology, such as ZK frameworks like Circom and Halo2, ZK-VM, WASM in the browser, and efficient zk proof systems running on restricted-resource devices.
+This research area includes the development of primitives like RLN, Unirep and similar novel constructs, but also research and development related to zero-knowledge technology, such as ZK frameworks like Circom and Halo2, ZK-VM, WASM in the browser, and efficient zk proof systems running on restricted-resource devices.
 Done in close collaboration with other teams in the space.